Pilea cadierei (Aluminium Plant) Care Indoors; Watering, Light, Humidity, Problems & Remedies

 What is the best fertilizer for Aluminium Plants?

-Feed your Aluminium Plants with a balanced, liquid fertilizer every 4-5 weeks during the growing period for lush growth.
+Feed Aluminium Plant with a balanced, water-soluble fertilizer every 4-5 weeks during the growing period for lush growth.
 Too much fertilizer can cause leaf burn (brown leaves) and leggy growth.

 Do not feed in the cold season (fall and winter) as growth is minimal and feeding at this time may lead to fertilizer burn and death of the plant.